NUbots/NUbots/module/behaviour/tools/ScriptTuner/README.md

 ## Consumes

 * `NUClear::message::CommandLineArguments` containing the name of the script to edit
+* `module::behaviour::tools::LockServo` (internal to this class only) to trigger servo lock event
 * `message::platform::RawSensors` to get position of specific servo when locking it

 ## Emits

-* `message::motion::ServoTarget` to control servos
+* `message::motion::ServoTarget` to control currently selected servo when locked or unlocked
-* `message::motion::ServoTargets` to control servos
+* `message::motion::ServoTargets` to control all servos when transitioning between frames
 * `extension::ExecuteScript` to play the script
+* `utility::behaviour::RegisterAction` to register actions during module initialisation
+* `module::behaviour::tools::LockServo` (internal to this class only) to trigger servo lock event

 ## Dependencies